USCbiostats/research-pipelines/README.md

 ## About the talk

-**Abstract** On this edition of the “Happy Scientist”, w will discuss about practices and tools that you may, and probably should, include in your research pipeline.
-The presentation will be mostly focused on summarizing and showing resources for the modern researcher (sounds cliché), most of which have been developed in-house by our division.
+**Abstract** On this edition of the “Happy Scientist”, we will discuss about practices and tools that you may, and probably should, include in your research pipeline.
+The presentation will be mostly focused on summarizing and showing resources for the modern researcher, most of which have been developed in-house by our division.

 **Date**: October 24th, 2019